-To book Geoff Hurst MBE please contact a JLA agent.
+To book Geoff Hurst MBE please contact your JLA Agent.

 McDonald’s Director of Football is still the only man to score a hat-trick in a World Cup Final and then make a new start as an insurance salesman.
 Geoff talks about how the game has changed, and the extraordinary experience of lifting the Jules Rimet trophy.